 Social media isn’t free… and it’s likely to get more expensive

 One of the explanations for the explosion in social media marketing is the widespread misconception that it’s ‘free’.
 Let’s just bust this myth.
 Social media is not free; it takes time – a lot of time – if you want to do it right.

 Millions of small business owners will identify with the time- and focus-sapping churn of posting original content when concentrating on the day job would be a better use of their time.

 Done properly, social media isn’t about hitting the ‘transmit’ button and posting three times a day, it’s about interacting – liking, sharing, commenting and curating your community.
-This eats up an enormous amount of time, which – if you were paying someone else to do it – has the potential to put a massive dent in your productivity.
+This eats up an enormous amount of time, which – unless you are paying someone else to do it – has the potential to put a massive dent in your productivity.

 If you don’t believe me, just set a timer running every time you create, post, like, share or respond to an enquiry via social media and tot it all up at the end of the week before applying your hourly rate.
 The ‘bill’ at the end of the week will be an eye-opener.

 In the early days of Twitter, Facebook and Instagram, organic content reaching potential customers was a real bargain – as were the early iterations of paid-for advertising.
 Today, the reality is that your organic content is unlikely to reach all your followers, let alone a wider audience, and your paid ads will likely gatecrash the feeds of a totally disinterested and disengaged audience.